citiususc/veryfasttree/README.md

 **Release Notes**:

-- v3.3.0 (in development):
+- v4.0 (in development):
+    - New thread levels have been introduced.
     - Improved performance with new parallel regions (Local bootstraps, ML Lengths, LogLk, ML splits, etc.).
     - Tree creation (Top hits, TopHitNJSearch, and FastNJSearch, ExhaustiveNJSearch(-slow)) now use threads.
+    - A new tree partitioning implementation that is several orders of magnitude faster.
+    - The tree partitioning is only used in NNI and SPR.
+    - A new parallel tree traversal implementation is used in the remaining parts.
+    - The storage of profiles on disk was replaced with Disk Computing.
     - Improved non-deterministic mode and no longer uses mutex.
-	- Deterministic mode now also parallelizes non-deterministic parts, but require more computation.
+    - Deterministic mode now also parallelizes non-deterministic parts, and it is faster.
-	- New thread levels have been introduced.
     - Tree partitioning method logging now is hidden by default.
-	- Tree partitioning algorithm is faster and has a cache.
+    - Fastq format and libBZ2 compression is now supported.
     - Added FastTree-2.11 changes.

-	- Fastq format and libBZ2 compression is now supported.
+- v3.3.0 (merged into 4.0):
+	- Deterministic mode now also parallelizes non-deterministic parts, but it require more computation.
+	- Tree partitioning algorithm is faster and has a partitioning cache.

 - v3.2.0 (December 2022):
     - Decrease in the peak memory usage.